Bayesian open games: Introduction

 \begin{enumerate} \item Games are deterministic and as a consequence, there are no chance elements in the games and players have to choose deterministically. \item Players have complete information about all relevant data of the game such as payoffs, number of players etc. \end{enumerate}

 Many interesting strategic situations feature chance elements.
-Poker is one example - already discussed in the ground-breaking work by \cite{neumann_theory_1944}.
+Poker is one example -- already discussed in the ground-breaking work of von Neumann and Morgenstern~\cite{neumann_theory_1944}.
 In an economic context, the environment also often is non-deterministic.
 Two competing companies face uncertain demand, exchange rates, lawsuits etc.

-More subtle but also important is that players may need and may want to randomize their actions.
-There are well known situations like Matching Pennies (see, for instance, \cite[p.
-16]{fudenberg1991game}) where playing deterministically means being ``beaten'' all the time.
-Conceptually, from a game theory perspective, this means that there are games where equilibria do not exist when players are limited to deterministic strategies whereas they do exist when players can choose stochastically.
+More subtle but also important is that players may need and may want to randomise their actions.
+There are well known situations like Matching Pennies (see, for instance, \cite[p.~16]{fudenberg1991game}) where playing deterministically means being `beaten' all the time.
+Conceptually, from a game theory perspective, this means that there are games where equilibria do not exist when players are limited to deterministic strategies (known as `pure strategies') whereas they do exist when players can choose stochastically (known as `mixed strategies').

 Lastly, it is a crude approximation to assume that players have complete information.
 Examples abound.
-A used-car dealer knows how good that car is he is trying to sell to you.
+A used-car dealer knows how good the car is that he is trying to sell to you.
 You may not know.
 Banks sitting on toxic assets know how little value they actually have.
-The government trying to buy these assets in order to save the financial system may not know.
+The government trying to buy these assets in order to save the financial system from collapse may not know.
 An agent bidding in an auction may not know how many other bidders he competes with.
 In most situations incomplete information is the norm and not the exception.

 The above limitations restrict the applicability of compositional game theory to economic phenomena.
 And it restricts its usefulness for economists.
 After all, classical game theory already deals with these complications.